SThieshen/PyBer_Analysis/README.md

-By reviewing the summary, we can see that findings there indicate the following:
+By reviewing the summary, we can see that findings indicate the following:

 - Urban cities have the highest ridership demand while rural cities have the least.
 - Urban cities have 4x+ more drivers than suburban cities.